 If you're staying in Edinburgh, the liveliest place to stay would be in one of the hotels in the Grassmarket.
 There are lots of pubs and restaurants within walking distance, and the pubs and restaurants on Rose Street are a short taxi ride away.

-In Glasgow, your best bet would be in the central area, around George Square, are there a lot of late night venues in the vicinity.
+In Glasgow, your best bet would be in the central area, around George Square, as there a lot of late night venues in the vicinity.
 A couple of the best music venues in Scotland (King Tut's Wah Wah Hut and the Barrowlands) are only a short distance away.
 Another good location would be out at the west end, near the university, somewhere off of Byres Road.
 Again, lots of night time activity.

 Hope that's a start.
 Best wishes for your travels.
 Next trip (the one after this), spend the whole holiday in Scotland!